TheMole3/GriffinGames/README.md

 A utility for hosting big living mafia/hitman games, primarily at CNG.

 ## How does the game work
-Living mafia, assasins, hitman, or griffin games, in which players try to eliminate one another using mock weapons, in an effort to become the last surviving player.
+Living mafia, assassins, hitman, or griffin games, is a game in which players try to eliminate one another using mock weapons, in an effort to become the last surviving player.
 All players are assigned a target that they should eliminate by touching the person with their mock weapon.
 If a player eliminates its target they are now assigned the target that their target had before.